zaiisao/Documentation/en/Agora Platform/agora_platform.md

 ## Self-built Infrastructure

-Agora's SD-RTN™ (Software Defined Real-time Network) is a real-time transmission network built by Agora and is the only network infrastructure specifically designed for real-time communications in the world.
+Agora's Software Defined Real-time Network (SD-RTN™) is a real-time transmission network built by Agora and is the only network infrastructure specifically designed for real-time communications in the world.
 All voice and video services provided by the Agora SDK are deployed and transmitted through the Agora SD-RTN™.

 Agora deploys about 200 data centers worldwide that use intelligent dynamic routing algorithms to achieve millisecond latency and ensure high availability of Agora's service.